 Guitar FX BOX - FAQ and TROUBLESHOOTING

-- I get error: "DirectSound device already allocated" or "Cannot open audio input device" or "Cannot open audio output device"
+- I get error: "Cannot open audio input device" or "Cannot open audio output device" or "DirectSound device already allocated"

 1. Sound device is in use by another application.
 Close this application and try again.

 2. Check that you specified correct devices in the Setup dialog.
 Do not use 'Game compatible' , 'Voice modem' or similar devices.
-Use WDM streaming devices if possible or use ASIO if supported by sound card drivers.
+Use WDM streaming devices if possible.

 3. Try using different sample rate or turn on/off stereo option.
 Some cards support only specific formats (sample rate, stereo/mono).